-Originally a small town hockey player, I am now completing a PhD in Philosophy in the School of Philosophy, Psychology, and Language Sciences at the University of Edinburgh.
-Before joining Edinburgh, I spent time completing degrees in cognitive science and philosophy in my native Canada.
+Originally a small town hockey player from Canada, I am now completing a PhD in Philosophy in the School of Philosophy, Psychology, and Language Sciences at the University of Edinburgh.
+Before joining Edinburgh, I spent time completing degrees in cognitive science and philosophy.
 I work on topics mostly in the philosophy of mind and cognitive science, with side interests in philosophy of science and computing.

 - Philosophy of Science, University of Edinburgh, 2017